Home: Tired of being Tired, Depressed, Constipated,

 Thyroid Reference Ranges are too Broad; What is Healthy / Optimal?

 Thyroid reference ranges are misleadingly broad, and many are told they are "fine" (when they are actually hypothyroid), simply because they're within the reference range.
 My research indicates that most people in good health have values in the upper half of the range for Total T4, Free T3, and Total T3.
 Free T4 should be mid-range or higher, but how high depends on the individual.
 In some, high FT4 seems to correlate with high reverse T3 and different illnesses (poor physical function, mood disorders, liver or kidney problems).
-[1,2,3] This is where a Total T4 lab result is good to know, to determine whether there is room for an increase in T4 medication or not.
+[1,2,3] A Total T4 may help determine whether there is room for an increase in T4 medication or not, because sometimes there is a disparity between the Free and Total T4.
 Where one feels best in this upper half is very individual and one should use non-lab indicators to guide their dose.
 Some people have a condition called thyroid resistance, and their levels need to be above the thyroid reference ranges for them to feel well.
 Some bipolar patients have shown improvement taking extremely high doses of levothyroxine (320 mcg T4 daily, on average).
-This is rare, however, and non-lab indicators are the best guide to determine one’s optimal dose is.
+This is rare, however, and non-lab indicators are the best guide to determine one’s optimal dose.
 Here are some physical symptoms that can indicate if one is still somewhat hypothyroid:

 The best analogy I can give for the T3 reference range is height.
 According to Wikipedia, the shortest man living today (1/11) is 26”, and the tallest 8’2”.
 If I were to make a reference range for male height, the chart should have a bottom value of 26” and a top value of 8’2”.
 Ranges are supposed to be based on a statistical average (mean), with two standard deviations (95%) around the mean at either end defining the range.
 This would throw out the extreme outliers like the shortest and tallest man.
 But, for example’s sake, if I took the average of these two values, I would have a height of 5’ 2”.
 Off the top of my head, I would guess that most men have a height above this midpoint, so this curve is negatively skewed, with more values to the right than left.
 There are a few healthy, normal men who fall just to the left of this midpoint, but they are few compared to the numbers to the right of the midpoint.
 Below a certain point, there are hormonal problems (such as lack of growth hormone) affecting the height.
 This is analogous to the thyroid reference ranges.
 Many people are not formally diagnosed as hypothyroid, and their lab results become the lower part of the thyroid reference ranges.
 In healthy people, the majority of the values are above the midpoint.